EXTERNSHIPS/PRO-BONO

 • supervisor evaluations (including a mid-semester and final evaluation); and

-• full-time federal judicial and federal agency externs must write a substantive law-review style paper based upon an issue related to the externship placement and field work.
+• full-time federal judicial, full-time West Virginia Supreme Court of Appeals, and federal agency externs must write a substantive law-review style paper based upon an issue related to the externship placement and field work.

 These assignments are designed to enhance the students’ field experiences and are more fully described in the course syllabi.